esl/MongooseIM/doc/developers-guide/OpenSSL-and-FIPS.md

 # OpenSSL FIPS

-Support for OpenSSL FIPS was added to MongooseIM and is available in dedicated branch [fips-support](https://github.com/esl/MongooseIM/tree/fips-support)
+Support for OpenSSL FIPS was added to MongooseIM in version 1.7.0

 ## Incompatibilities